10 Brilliant Things to do in Taipei Alone

 It’s no secret that Asia is one of the best places to shop for fashion at super low prices!
 And, Taipei is no different.
 So, if you are bargain hunting for cheap clothes, you’re in for a real treat!
 Before snacking your way through Raohe, take a stroll through Wufenpu – a maze of alleyways home to dozens of clothing and accessories stores.

 You also might want to consider joining one of these must-do foodie tours…

 Hike up Elephant Mountain

 Hiking up Elephant Mountain is most probably one of the best things to do in Taipei alone.
-Although the climb up the mountain is quite steep and might feel never ending, it is definitely worth the effort.
-Because once you reach the top, you’ll be rewared with one of the best views of the city!
+Although the climb up the mountain is quite steep and might feel never-ending, it is definitely worth the effort.
+Because once you reach the top, you’ll be rewarded with one of the best views of the city!

 There are two viewing platforms, one halfway to the top and the most Instagram-worthy spot at the very top of the mountain.
 For the best view of the cityscape, I highly recommend going to the second viewing platform with the boulders.
 Depending on your fitness level, climbing the steep stairs to the top shouldn’t take more than 20-30 minutes.

 One thing to keep in mind when visiting Elephant Mountain though is that it is extremely popular among locals, tourists, and photographers.
 So, be prepared for the crowds.